-As of 1 July 2005, based on Directive 2003/48/EC, the tax authorities of the EU Member States provide each other with details of payments of interest and similar income made to individuals who are the beneficial owner of those payments, but permits Austria, Belgium and Luxembourg instead to impose a withholding tax on the payments concerned for a "transitional period".
-The Directive also provides that no such withholding tax should be levied where the beneficial owner of the payment authorizes an exchange of information and/or where the beneficial owner presents a certificate from the tax authority of the EU Member State in which the beneficial owner is resident.
-A number of non-EU countries and certain dependent or associated territories have agreed to adopt similar measures (in certain cases on a reciprocal basis).
-The Directive does not preclude EU Member States from levying other types of withholding tax.
+Directive 2003/48/EC provides for the tax authorities of the member states of the European Union ("Member States") to provide each other with details of payments of interest and similar income made in one Member State to individuals who are the beneficial owners of those payments and are resident for tax purposes in another Member State, but permits Austria, Belgium and Luxembourg instead to impose a withholding tax for a "transitional period" on payments made in their respective jurisdictions.
+The Directive also provides that no such withholding tax should be levied where the beneficial owner of the payment authorizes an exchange of information and/or where the beneficial owner presents a certificate from the tax authority of the Member State in which the beneficial owner is resident.
+The Directive does not preclude Member States from levying other types of withholding tax.